kgtam-byte/DSC80_FINAL_PROJECT/README.md

 **Evaluation Metric:** RMSE — consistent with the regression metric used throughout.

-**Null Hypothesis:** The model is fair with respect to season.
-Its RMSE for Winter and Summer outages are roughly the same, and any observed difference is due to random chance.
+**Null Hypothesis:** Its RMSE for Winter and Summer outages are roughly the same, and any observed difference is due to random chance.

-**Alternative Hypothesis:** The model is unfair.
-Its RMSE for Winter outages differs from its RMSE for Summer outages.
+**Alternative Hypothesis:** Its RMSE for Winter outages differs from its RMSE for Summer outages.

 **Test Statistic:** Absolute difference in RMSE between the two groups.

 **Significance Level:** α = 0.05

 **Result:** Observed RMSE difference = 7,476 minutes (Winter: 12,626 min, Summer: 5,149 min).
 Permutation test p-value = **0.2952**.
-We fail to reject the null hypothesis — there is insufficient evidence that the model performs significantly differently for Winter vs. Summer outages.
-Any observed difference is consistent with random variation.
+We fail to reject the null hypothesis because there is insufficient evidence that the model performs significantly differently for Winter vs. Summer outages.